farmera/sare_grant/study_results_drones.md

 dependent variable along with one or more independent variables.
 The independent variable is the 'predictor' while the dependent variable is the quantity one hopes to predict.
 In our study a host of known and unknown quantities might have served as independent variables - soil moisture content, foliar nitrogen level, canopy structure, growing days.
-In a more rigorous study each of these values might have been monitored and their relative contributions counted in.
-Our goal was not to produce a scientific report but to make a meaningful recommendation to working sugarcane farmers.
+In a more rigorous study each of these values might have been monitored and their relative contributions measured.
+Our goal was not to produce a scientific report but to make a useful recommendation to working sugarcane farmers.

 In technical terms, regression analysis works by estimating the conditional expectation of the dependent variable given the independent variables.
 Our dependent variable was the final sucrose yield of each of thirty sections that had been variably